Is the dress blue and black or is it white and gold ?

 We live in a world where we value those who have the answers.
 These people who appear to understand how everything works are held in high regard.
 They have figured things out.

-We think that knowledge acquisition is important and it is equally important to know how the world works and what it means to be human.
+We think that knowledge acquisition is important, however, it is equally important to know how the world works and what it means to be human.

 “Do we really know anything ?”